 You will have to hire a boat near to the entrance of the National Park at Teluk Bahang, or you can hike the 5km yourself to the beach.

-Firstly you will have trek to Pantai Kerachut (Kerachut Beach) where you can continue on to Kampi via a 1 1/2 km very steep, narrow and not very well marked pathway through the rainforest that starts at the far end of Kerachut Beach.
+First, you will have a trek to Pantai Kerachut (Kerachut Beach) where you can continue on to Kampi via a 1 1/2 km very steep, narrow and not very well marked pathway through the rainforest that starts at the far end of Kerachut Beach.

 This section of the National Parks hiking trails is the hardest of them all and should only be attempted with the proper gear on (shoes with good grip) as the path is covered with leaves and branches, very steep in places and extremely slippery when wet, making it very slow going.

-There are no facilities here at all, although when I visited here last time, there was some construction work going on and they were also laying out a new pathway through the forest (do not follow this new path until it is official opened like I did, as you will find it blocked off after you have walked for an hour or so and will have to come back again to take your original path back to Kerachut Beach).
+There are no facilities here at all, although when I visited here last time, there was some construction work going on and they were also laying out a new pathway through the forest (do not follow this new path until it is officially opened like I did, as you will find it blocked off after you have walked for an hour or so and will have to come back again to take your original path back to Kerachut Beach).

 Sadly, over the years they have left behind a disgusting amount of rubbish in the fire pits they have made and this trash has built up behind the beach - please don't add to it - Take out all your litter from the National Park.